expressjs/expressjs.com/en/advanced/best-practice-security.md

 Using npm to manage your application's dependencies is powerful and convenient.
 But the packages that you use may contain critical security vulnerabilities that could also affect your application.
 The security of your app is only as strong as the "weakest link" in your dependencies.

-Use either or both of the following two tools to help ensure security of third-party packages you use: [nsp](https://www.npmjs.com/package/nsp) and [requireSafe](https://requiresafe.com/).
+Use either or both of the following two tools to help ensure the security of third-party packages that you use: [nsp](https://www.npmjs.com/package/nsp) and [requireSafe](https://requiresafe.com/).
 These two tools do largely the same thing.

 [nsp](https://www.npmjs.com/package/nsp) is a command-line tool that checks the [Node Security Project](https://nodesecurity.io/) vulnerability database to determine if your application uses packages with known vulnerabilities.
 Install it as follows: